 Look here for Drotto Boat Latch compatibility answers.
 The most common question we get is “Will the Drotto Boat Latch work on my boat?”
 Is the Drotto Boat Latch compatible with my boat and trailer setup?
 Here is a simple breakdown of 4 questions.
 If you answer yes to these 4 simple questions, The Drotto Boat Latch will probably work well on your boat and trailer setup.
 See below.

 Does The Boat Have A V Front?

 The Drotto Boat Latch needs some sort of V in order to help guide the boat into the latching mechanism.
 If it’s a modified V, Deep V, Tri V etc it should qualify.
 It just needs enough of a V to help guide it into the center.
 If you currently have a roller that is squashed (see photo below) the V is not angled enough for the boat to rest into the latching system.
-The photos below show that it will not work on flat front or pontoons.
+The photos below show that it will not work on flat front or pontoon boats.

-The bow eye or U bolt on the boat must be positioned under the bumper or roller of the wench arm.
+The bow eye or U bolt on the boat must be positioned under the bumper or roller of the winch arm.
 This bow eye should also be touching the bumper or roller.
-If it is below the roller 3-12″ you will need to adjust your wench arm height.
+If it is below the roller 3-12″ you will need to adjust your winch arm height.
 The bow eye of the boat needs to slide up into the latch in order for it to grab.
-Adjust your wench arm accordingly in order to make this compatible.
+Adjust your winch arm accordingly in order to make this compatible.